 Urban areas manufacture, import, store, transport, and utilize large volumes of polluting chemicals, a proportion of which inevitably contaminates urban groundwater (Howard, 1997; Squillace et al., 2002; Lerner, 2003; Kaufman et al., 2009) (Figure 6.2).
 The pollutant sources can generally be grouped into point sources that emanate from a discrete location, and line or distributed sources which have a much broader or "diffuse" impact (Table 6.2, cf. Chapter 3).
 In many urban areas, a high density of point and line pollutant sources (e.g., septic systems, leaking sewers and salted roads, respectively) effectively merge to create a distributed source.
-Point sources tend to cause severe degradation of groundwater quality near the point of release and can seriously damage receiving streams.
+The difference between point sources and distributed sources is that point sources tend to cause degradation of groundwater quality near the point of release and can seriously damage receiving streams if not mitigated.
 However, the impact to groundwater is limited to the extent of the contaminant plume that develops.
 Distributed sources often represent a more serious problem as they can render the entire groundwater resource unsuitable for drinking by increasing contaminant concentrations to levels marginally above drinking water quality standards.